 In Turkey, an herbal tea made from dried myrtle leaves and berries is used to help lower blood sugar levels in diabetics.
 This tea is also used throughout the Mediterranean region for treating urinary and bladder infections.

 The ancient Romans also used the herb to treat urinary and respiratory ailments.
 The ancient Egyptians used it to treat nervous disorders.
 Hippocrates, Pliny, Dioscorides, Galen, and other known healers of ancient Rome, Greece, Arabia, and Egypt have all referenced the healing benefits of myrtle.
-The herb is mentioned a number of times in the bible and in the mythologies of ancient Greece and Rome.
+The herb is mentioned several times in the bible and the mythologies of ancient Greece and Rome.

 In modern Wicca or Neo-Pagan rituals, it is associated with Beltane (May Day).